savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/activeContext.md

 ## Open Questions

+- How should we handle the transition period when users migrate from the single-branch to dual-branch structure?
+- What is the best approach to synchronize Memory Bank files between branches when needed?
+- Should we implement automated testing for the Memory Bank documentation?
 - Would additional specialized workflow documentation be beneficial for specific recurring tasks?
 - Should workflow templates be created to make following these processes more